oak-hu/oak-hu.github.io/content/2024-2025/Knowledge & Reality.md

 Most of these were written starting around midnight before the weekly morning deadline, but apparently they turned out great.
-Most include some embarrassing slip-ups, though.
+Most include some quite embarrassing slip-ups, though.
 I really liked my tutor, Daniel Kodsi (we'd exchanged something like 2000 words via email before term started), and I think I learned a lot.

+The best essays here are those from Week 4 (arguing that evidence is just knowledge) and Week 6 (arguing that there are a _lot_ of objects).

 ## Week 1: Knowledge